gnotaras/wordpress-add-meta-tags/readme.txt

 - be customizable, yet simple and easy to use and configure with minimal or no support.
 - be as lightweight as possible.
 - support advanced customization through the WordPress filter/action system (for developers and power users).
-- do one job and do it well.

 = What it does =